Brajk19/The-QRef/README.md

     Features:

-     -create and your own quizzes
+     -create and edit your own quizzes

      -solve quizzes made by other users